Iitaka fibrations for dlt pairs polarized by a nef and log big divisor: Introduction

 We apply Theorem \ref{thm--mmp-neflogbig-main-intro} to study the effectivity of the Iitaka fibrations for the above triples $(X,\Delta,M)$ such that $(X,\Delta)$ is a dlt pair.
 The effectivity of the Iitaka fibrations for higher dimensional lc pairs was studied by Fujino--Mori \cite{fujino-mori}, Viehweg--Zhang \cite{viehweg-zhang}, Birkar--Zhang \cite{bz}, and Hacon--Xu \cite{haconxu-cy-bound}.
 Those results are based on the canonical bundle formula for the Iitaka fibrations \cite{fujino-mori}.
-If we know the effectivity of the Iitaka fibrations for lc pairs, then we know the existence of an integer $m$, which is independent of the variety, such that every projective lc pair $(Y,0)$ of fixed dimension with $\kappa(Y,K_{Y})\geq 0$ satisfes $H^{0}(Y, \mathcal{O}_{Y}( m K_{Y}))\neq 0$.
+If we know the effectivity of the Iitaka fibrations for lc pairs, then we know the existence of an integer $m$, which is independent of the variety, such that every projective lc pair $(Y,0)$ of fixed dimension with $\kappa(Y,K_{Y})\geq 0$ satisfies $H^{0}(Y, \mathcal{O}_{Y}( m K_{Y}))\neq 0$.
 Especially, if $K_{Y}$ is numerically trivial, then $mK_{Y}$ is Cartier.
 Hence, the effectivity of the Iitaka fibrations for lc pairs is stronger than the boundedness of the Cartier indices of numerically trivial lc varieties of fixed dimension.

 In the case of klt pairs whose boundary divisors are big, the effectivity of the Iitaka fibrations is known by Hacon--Xu \cite{haconxu-cy-bound}.
-In the non-klt case, the effectivity of the Iitaka fibrations for lc pairs of log general type was proved by Hacon--M\textsuperscript{c}Kernan--Xu \cite{hmx-acc}, and their result was generalized to the context of generalized lc pairs by Birkar--Zhang \cite{bz}.
-The theorem implies the effectivity of the Iitaka fibrations for $K_{X}+\Delta+M$ of the triples $(X,\Delta,M)$ such that $K_{X}+\Delta+M$ are big and $M$ is a finite $\mathbb{R}_{>0}$-linear combination of nef $\mathbb{Q}$-Cartier divisors on $X$.
+In the non-klt case, the effectivity of the Iitaka fibrations for lc pairs of log general type was proved by Hacon--M\textsuperscript{c}Kernan--Xu \cite{hmx-acc}, and their result was generalized to the context of generalized lc pairs (see Definition \ref{defn--gen-pair}) by Birkar--Zhang \cite{bz}.
+The theorem by Birkar--Zhang \cite{bz} implies the effectivity of the Iitaka fibrations for $K_{X}+\Delta+M$ of the triples $(X,\Delta,M)$ such that $K_{X}+\Delta+M$ are big and $M$ are finite $\mathbb{R}_{>0}$-linear combinations of nef $\mathbb{Q}$-Cartier divisors.
 In this paper, we study the case where $K_{X}+\Delta+M$ has an intermediate Iitaka dimension.

 \begin{thm} Let $d$ and $p$ be positive integers, and let $\Phi \subset \mathbb{Q}_{\geq0}$ be a DCC set.
 Then there exists a positive integer $m$, depending only on $d$, $p$ and $\Phi$, satisfying the following.
 Let $(X,\Delta)$ be a projective dlt pair and let $M$ be a nef $\mathbb{Q}$-divisor on $X$ such that \begin{itemize} \item ${\rm dim}X=d$, \item the coefficients of $\Delta$ belong to $\Phi$, \item $pM$ is Cartier, and \item $M$ is log big with respect to $(X,\Delta)$ and $K_{X}+\Delta+M$ is pseudo-effective. \end{itemize} Then, the linear system $|\lfloor lm(K_{X}+\Delta+M)\rfloor |$ is not empty and it defines a map birational to the Iitaka fibration for every positive integer $l$. \end{thm}